kaushikendluri/kaushikendluri/README.md

 ## 💡 What I'm Exploring Right Now

 - 🧠 **LLM-powered financial analysis** — making AI think like a CFO, not just a chatbot
-- 🏗️ **Full-stack architecture** — combining FastAPI backends with persistent databases
+- 🤖 **AI agent architectures** — building decision engines with tool use and memory
 - 📊 **Bloomberg-style UI/UX** — high-density, professional financial interfaces
 - 🔄 **Real-time data pipelines** — caching, throttling, and merging multi-source feeds